 While energy efficient designs are saving home- and business-owners money, those savings are often not passed down to us lowly dorm residents.
 However, there are a few things that every college kid can do to help the environment and even save money while doing it.

-Power strips save space, but they can also save energy if you use them properly.
 Many people know that leaving things plugged in even though they are off sucks “vampire energy” out of the socket.
 Instead of unplugging everything you own while you’re rushing out to class, an easy solution is just to flip off the power strip, thus stopping the flow of energy to all your gadgets.

 I personally have duct taped my power strip to the side of my desk so that no one can see it, but it’s still easy to access.
 Much easier than crawling under my desk to plug things in and out!

 Going to a DC school, a water filter is practically a must with the highly chlorinated city water.
-However, I still know people who choose to bring an entire Costco-sized case of water with them to college instead of getting a $15 water pitcher.
+However, I still know people who chose to bring an entire Costco-sized case of water with them to college instead of getting a $15 water pitcher.